codecrusherakash/Honda-verza-2018-site/README.md

 Beginner-friendly project structure

 🎯 Purpose:<br>
-Created as a personal front-end practice project to:,br> Improve layout and styling skills<br>
+Created as a personal front-end practice project to:<br>
+Improve layout and styling skills<br>
 Learn how to structure HTML and CSS files<br>
 Build skills in HTML and CSS